andrewwinters5000/klimakoffer/website/general_info.md

 * Learn how to implement the numerical algorithms.
 * Learn how to set up simple climate simulations.
 * Learn how to discuss the results and understand the limitations of the modeling.
+* Learn how uncertainty can enter and propagate in a climate simulation.
 * Use everything learned to extend the model.

 ## Structure of the Course